Kodaikanal Golf Club

 Kodaikanal Golf Club is a private membership club with an 18-hole, par 71 Golf course.
 It is located about 6 km southwest from the center of Kodaikanal in Tamil Nadu, South India at an elevation of 2220 m.

-The club is on Golf links Road near the popular view point 'Suicide Point' (Green Valley View) and 3 km before the 'Pillar Rocks' viewpoint and flower garden.
+The club is on Golf links Road near the popular view point 'Green Valley View' and 3 km before the 'Pillar Rocks' viewpoint and flower garden.

 This club is notable for its age and the wildlife frequently seen on the course.
 The club logo is two crossed golf clubs behind an indian tiger on a round yellow field, framed with "Kodaikanal Golf Club * Play the Game" imprinted in white on a dark green border.